yucelzeynep/Wisconsin-Card-Sorting-Task-in-Java/README.md

 This program implements Wisconsin Card Sorting (WCS) task in Java.

-WCSk is a common neuropsychological test.
+WCS is a common neuropsychological test.
 Essentially, it presents  several cards (usually 4), one of which matches another given card, in terms of either color, number or shape.

 A single card query cards displayed at the bottom of the GUI, and four other cards, options are depicted over it.
 Each card involves a single shape (one of the four shapes of circle, triange, square or star), with a different number (1-4) and a different color (red, green, blue, yellow).